 When you first install the programme, it immediately scans your hard drive for all files (except for operating system files, applications and temporary files which may cause complications when trying to restore them) and gives you an overview of the files to backup.

 When you click “okay”, it then proceeds to automatically back it all up for you so you don’t really have to do anything except let it work its magic.

-By connecting any USB or external hard drives, it can also connect it automatically during initial backup or you can plug them in later and add them from the settings.
+By plugging in any USB or external hard drives, it can also connect automatically during initial backup or you can plug them in later and add them from the settings.